 History of the U.S. Mint – How have the United States Mint and its coins changed over the years?
 Find out here!

 Treasury Direct Kids – (Bureau of Public Debt) – It takes a lot of money to keep the U.S. Government running and a good deal of it is borrowed money.
 The Bureau of Public Debt’s job is to borrow the money needed to operate the federal government and account for that debt.
+Learn more about the B.P.D. through videos and games.

 Create a Budget – PBS Kids Go – A budget, or spending plan, will help you cover all your needs, wants, expenses, and saving goals.
 It requires three things: Knowing how much money you spend, knowing your saving goals and managing your money.